-Educational psychologist Julia Dunlop outlines the key factors early years practitioners should consider when working with a young child with hearing or sight difficulties…
+Educational psychologist Julia Dunlop outlines the key factors Early Years practitioners should consider when working with a young child with sensory impairment…

 ● Delayed development of speech

 ● Watching your face and lips carefully when you’re speaking

 ● Often failing to respond when called by name

 ● Pausing after an instruction has been given, then watching other children to see what to do

 ● Speaking unusually loudly or quietly